 The political climate in the UK has not improved significantly and is putting pressure on the pound, although the public’s attention has turned towards the war in Ukraine.
 British PM Boris Johnson seems to be weathering the storm although his position is still precarious and he is focusing his diplomatic efforts on the Ukraine invasion.

-The British PM received a police questionnaire into his actions regarding the ‘party gate’ incidents last week, which he had to complete ‘under caution’, making him the first British PM to be subjected to this level of questioning.
+The British PM received a police questionnaire about his actions regarding the ‘party gate’ incidents last week, which he had to complete ‘under caution’, making him the first British PM to be subjected to this level of questioning.
 This week, the results of the Metropolitan Police investigation into the scandal are due, and a damning report might yet signal the end of Johnson’s premiership.

 The Yen has been affected by the crisis in Ukraine these past few weeks, exhibiting price volatility every time there are fresh developments.
 The Yen is considered a safe-haven currency and falls when risk appetite grows.
 The Yen gained strength over the past week, as risk-appetite diminished over the war in Ukraine and investors turned towards safer assets.
 The currency, however, has not picked up pace as much as other safe-haven assets, as the BOJ’s fiscal policy is keeping the Yen down.